Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 # Bulk executor

-The bulk executor is a feature in Azure Cosmos DB that allows bulk inserts, updates, and deletes.
-Inserts and updates appear in the change feed.
+ Bulk executor is an Azure Cosmos DB feature that allows bulk inserts, updates, and deletes.
+When inserts and updates occur, they appear in the change feed.

-Let's see how we incorporate it into our current code sample.
+Let's see how we can incorporate bulk executor into our code sample.

 ## Add a dependency

-Add a new dependency in the **pom.xml** file:
+Add a new dependency in the *pom.xml* file:

 ```xml
 <dependency>